srikanthchitipotu/github-games/README.md

 2. Press the up arrow to rotate the shape.
 3. The goal is to create complete rows with no empty spaces.
 4. Don't let the pieces stack up too high!
+3. Press the down arrow to make the piece fall faster
+4. The goal is to create complete rows with no empty spaces.
+5. Don't let the pieces stack up too high!
+6. When they stack up to top the game is over.
+7. Good luck!!!

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_